 Phishing is a cybercrime where attackers impersonate legitimate organisations or individuals to trick victims into revealing sensitive information such as passwords, credit card numbers, or personal details.
 The term "phishing" is a play on "fishing" – cybercriminals cast their nets wide, hoping unsuspecting victims will take the bait.

-These attacks typically arrive through seemingly trustworthy communications that create a sense of urgency or fear, prompting victims to act without thinking critically about the request.
+These attacks typically arrive through seemingly trustworthy communications that create a sense of urgency or fear, prompting victims to act quickly without thinking critically about the request.

-Common Types of Phishing Attempts
+6 Common Types of Phishing Attempts

-Email Phishing is the most widespread form, where criminals send fraudulent emails that appear to come from banks, online retailers, or government agencies.
+Email phishing is the most widespread form, where criminals send fraudulent emails that appear to come from banks, online retailers, or government agencies.
 These emails often contain malicious links or attachments designed to steal credentials or install malware.

-Spear Phishing takes a more targeted approach, with attackers researching specific individuals or organisations to create highly personalised and convincing messages.
+Spear phishing takes a more targeted approach, with attackers researching specific individuals or organisations to create highly personalised and convincing messages.
 These attacks are particularly dangerous because they appear more legitimate.

 Smishing uses SMS text messages to deceive victims, often containing shortened URLs that lead to fake websites or prompting victims to call fraudulent phone numbers.